Thursday, 30 July 2009

 Well, not literally tonnes of plums,

-but it rhymes, so it makes a good title!
+, so it makes a good title!

 The Victoria Plum, originally